ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ## Balanced local storage
 {: #balanced-local-storage}

-The balanced local storage profiles are primarily for large database workloads that require high I/O performance and low latency performance.
+The balanced local storage profiles are primarily for large database workloads that require high I/O performance with very low latency.
 Network performance ranges from standard to premium.

 The offering is available in various profiles and data centers, with the following local storage options: